alex-seville/feta/README.md

 2. Open devtools
 3. In the console, run `s = document.createElement('script');  s.src = 'http://localhost:3000/example/test.js'; document.body.appendChild(s);`
 4. You should see actions occur on the screen and then a "No Regression" message in the console (unless there have been regressions!)

+## Phantomjs Example

+1. Install phantomjs
+2. `cd example`
+3. Run `phantomjs phantom.js http://www.audemarspiguet.com/fr/savoir-faire/notre-expertise`
+4. You should see a "***No regression" message.